Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 Fourteen years passed.

-Maruthi, who went along with Kankani Subban had spent all those years at Water Bridge itself.
+Maruthi, who went along with Kankani Subban, had spent all those years at Water Bridge itself.
 Now, the status of Maruthi was not that of a coolie in the tea garden.
 She was called as Subban’s wife.
-Was it wrong in ascribing herself a status as his wife after submitting her life to him for fourteen years?
+Was it wrong for her to ascribe herself a status as his wife after submitting her life to him for fourteen years?

-Maruthi- now she was looking slightly fat and emaciated.
-Two teeth in front were fallen off.
-Her hair became grey at all sides in chunks.
-The coolies used to talk among themselves whether Maruthi had given subban any medicine.
-Because, irrespective of subban’s philandering ways of living, if anyone picked up any reference of Maruthi, he made their life hell.
+Maruthi—now she was looking slightly fat and emaciated.
+Two teeth in front had fallen off.
+Her hair became grey on all sides in chunks.
+The coolies used to talk among themselves whether Maruthi had given Subban any medicine.
+Because, irrespective of Subban’s philandering ways of living, if anyone picked up any reference of Maruthi, he made their life hell.

-Vellachi- she was the only one small lamp that had bound Maruthi remain attached with this life.
+Vellachi—she was the only one small lamp that had bound Maruthi to remain attached with this life.
 If someone spent fourteen years at Water Bridge, no one could expect that they would be chaste.
 She knew how to emphatically substantiate her points in all the matters related to that place.
 But all her talks were just an expression of playfulness.
 One could not find silence wherever she was.
 If the sounds and laughter were heard, one could easily infer that Vellachi was somewhere around there.
-Vellachii had become a fully grown up girl.
-She was looking with all the physical attributes of Maruthi, when she came to Vasavanpatti for the first time after her marriage.
-Maruthi wanted to get her married to a good prospective bride groom.
-She was safe guarding her from roguish “Water Bridge Guys” as if she was “safe guarding dry fish” (Maruthi used to tell like this).
+Vellachii had become a fully grown-up girl.
+She was looking with all the physical attributes of Maruthi when she came to Vasavanpatti for the first time after her marriage.
+Maruthi wanted to get her married to a good prospective bridegroom.
+She was safeguarding her from roguish “Water Bridge Guys” as if she was “safeguarding dry fish” (Maruthi used to tell it like this).
 Vellachi did not wander uselessly without any task.
-She was also going to tea garden and earned some amount for her.
-Of course there was no need of Vellachi’s money to run the family.
+She was also going to the tea garden and earned some amount for her.
+Of course there was no need for Vellachi’s money to run the family.
 But if she had saved all her wages…!

-That said, he had been a close confidant of the Store Manager for very long time.
+That said, he had been a close confidant of the store manager for a very long time.
 He was above fifty now.
-Due to his behavior in Water Bridge, he had got affected by some diseases too.
+Due to his behavior in Water Bridge, he had gotten affected by some diseases too.
 He would be sent off by the company with the gratuity in a year.
 But he wanted to appoint a person known to him at his place.
-In order to fulfil this task, he wanted to get his only daughter married to the son of his sister and had brought his sister’s son Thamodharan there.
+In order to fulfill this task, he wanted to get his only daughter married to the son of his sister and had brought his sister’s son, Thamodharan, there.

 In response to this advertisement by the company, Rama Chandran sent his reply.
-The company too appointed him as the teacher of school at “Water Bridge”
+The company also appointed him as the teacher of the school at “Water Bridge.”

-When Rama Chandran was coming to “Water Bridge”, the daughter of Store Manager Maragatham was also travelling in the same bus to spend her school vacation at her home.
+When Rama Chandran was coming to “Water Bridge,” the daughter of Store Manager Maragatham was also traveling in the same bus to spend her school vacation at her home.
 Maragatham was a very beautiful girl.

 11